Gmugra/net.cactusthorn.config/README.md

    - apply custom converter implementation
 1. `@LocalDateParser`, `@LocalDateTimeParser`, `@ZonedDateTimeParser`
    - `@Target(METHOD)`
-   - apply a parameterised (formats) converter to the relevant java-time.* type
+   - apply a parameterised by formats converter to the relevant java.time.* type

 ### Property not found : `@Default` or `Optional`
 There are three ways for dealing with properties that are not found in sources: